Rays vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Lowe and the Tampa Bay Rays will aim to out-hit Zack Short and the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.
+Brandon Lowe and the Tampa Bay Rays will try to defeat Spencer Torkelson and the Detroit Tigers at Comerica Park on Sunday at 1:40 PM ET.

-Oddsmakers list the Rays as -145 favorites on the moneyline, while giving the underdog Tigers +120 moneyline odds.
-The total for the contest is listed at 8 runs.
+The favored Rays have -200 moneyline odds to win against the underdog Tigers, who are listed at +165.
+The over/under is 8 runs for this matchup (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.